 Virginia has a 57 mile New River State Rail / Bike Trail.
 West Virginia's Allegheny Trail is 330 miles long.
 A ~200 mile Headwaters Section connects the Allegheny and Tuscarora Trails.
 The Tuscarora Trail, at 252 miles, is a western bypass for the Appalachian Trail, from Shenandoah NP into Pennsylvania.
-My route across the Virginias will use parts of these trails.
+I skipped the New River Trail.
+Otherwise, my route across the Virginias used parts of these trails.

 Wednesday, May 17, 2017